 - Liner: navy gel or liquid liner, upper lash line

-- Result: elevated, modern, works on every eye color
+- Result: improved, modern, works on every eye color

 Forest Green Liner + Rose Gold or Peach Shadow